 For today’s web-based businesses, accessibility is not just a nice-to-have feature; it is an essential element that ensures everyone, regardless of ability, can access and enjoy your content.
 For membership sites, accessibility is especially important.
 Whether a member has vision problems, uses a screen reader, or has mobility impairments requiring keyboard navigation, accessible websites ensure everyone can have a positive experience on your website.

-In this guide, we’ll explore the basis of accessibility for membership websites, make a case for why accessibility matters, and share steps to start improving your site’s accessibility today.
+In this guide, we’ll explore the basics of accessibility for membership websites, make a case for why accessibility matters, and share steps to start improving your site’s accessibility today.

 Featured image for a post on accessibility for membership websites